tintinrevient/course-planner/README.md

 ## How to check the result

-**Step 1**: open and browser and go to this link: http://localhost:8080/course/test
+**Test 1**: open and browser and go to this link: http://localhost:8080/wine

+**Test 2**: open and browser and go to this link: http://localhost:8080/course